akadane87/guess-that-dev-back/README.md

 Installation Dependancies:
 Should you choose to fork or download this repository - Simply run bundle install and npm after you have intialized it.

+Hurdles and Unsolved Problems:
+Sloppy data modeling made my life harder starting out.
+I originally had a one to one table of names to responeses which made my life much much difficult until I cleaned everything up.
+Summoning data from 2 different tables into one element made things more complicated than they needed to be.
+Unsolved problems: generating the flashcards randomly.
+Using the ".shuffle" method in rails made each array shuffle instead of the resource.
+That led to my data-ids generating out order and thus ruining the flash cards name check function.
+I'll figure it out after resubmissions.